SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 25-The-Observables

-Observables are used to **watch these streams** and they will **emit a function when the value is omitted** or an error or a complete signal is returned.
+Observables are used to **monitor these streams** will **emit a function in one of the following cases:

+- If a value is omitted
+- If there is an error
+- If a complete signal is returned

-Observables can be **subscribed** to by an observer and there is no **limit to how many subscriptions an observable can have**.
+An observer can be used to **subscribe** to observables.
+Keep in mind that one observable can have multiple observers.

-We can interact with these data streams as **if they were just a regular array** by using array-like methods and there are a lot of **operators that will allow us to manipulate** the data however we want.
+We can interact with a data stream as if it were just a **regular array** by using array-like methods.

-Right standard JavaScript ES5 or even ES6 **can not be used to work with observables** and **streams** and reactive extensions like ReactiveX (RxJS) are what **allows to manipulate them.**
+Standard JavaScript ES5 or even ES6 **cannot be used to work with observables** or **streams**.

+Reactive extensions like ReactiveX (RxJS) are what **allows us to manipulate them.**

-Observables can be used to deliver multiple values of **any type** - like literals, messages, or events, for example.
+Observables can be used to deliver multiple values of **any type** like literals, messages, or events.

 They can be used to:

 - **Create** Streams
 - **Subscribe** to Streams and **unsubscribe** from them
 - **React** to new values